zeta709/dotfiles/Documentation/how-to-configure-ssh-agent.md

 esac
 ```

-Also note that if a zsh is executed as a non-interactive login shell, it might
+Also note that if a `zsh` is executed as a non-interactive login shell, it might
 source `.zprofile` but not `.zshrc`.
 This may lead to an issue where the
 temporary file created in `.zprofile` remains.
 Thus, I recommend you to skip
 `exec ssh-agent` in a non-interactive shell.

+For some cases, you may want to execute a program that requires `ssh-agent` in
+a non-interactive shell.
+My personal opinion is that such a program should
+take care of `ssh-agent` by itself for the following reasons:
+- you cannot use `-t` option of `ssh-agent` if the shell is non-interactive
+- you may not want every `ssh` or `scp` to gain the authentication automatically
+- `.profile` should be very robust